• Contact Bill Ribbans

 Welcome to the website of Professor Bill Ribbans, Consultant Trauma and Orthopaedic Surgeon and Professor of Sports Medicine.

-The site provides information about Bill’s background, clinical practice, and educational and research interests.
+The site provides information about Bill’s background, clinical practice, and professional, educational, and research interests.

 Bill’s training is in the assessment and treatment of bone, joint and soft-tissue problems.
 He has undergone extensive training in medicine and surgery in general and Trauma and Orthopaedic Surgery in particular.
 He has treated world champions from eight different sports and Olympians with 28 medals between them.